15 High Protein Meals Under 500 Calories (With Full Macros)

 -

-Front-load protein at breakfast — Most people eat carb-heavy breakfasts and try to catch up at dinner.
+Front-load protein at breakfast: Most people eat carb-heavy breakfasts and try to catch up at dinner.
 Starting with 30g+ protein sets you up for the day.
+A good non-stick frying pan means you can cook eggs and chicken with barely any oil.

 -